hal/model-graph/README.md

 RETURN r.address, a.name, alt.name
 ```

-List all attributes which are both required and nillable, but which don't have alternatives (should return no results!)
+List all attributes which are both required and nillable, but which don't have alternatives:

 ```cypher
 MATCH (r:Resource)-->(a:Attribute)